Team

 maggie.alozie@sri.com

-Nonye Alozie, M.S., PhD, is a science education specialist with expertise in science standards-based curriculum and assessment design, learning sciences, literacy (including disciplinary literacy), classroom and implementation research, evaluation, scientific discourse and interaction analysis in learning and work settings, and AI development for learning.
-Read More
+Nonye Alozie, MS, PhD, is a science education specialist with expertise in science standards-based curriculum and assessment design and development, learning sciences, literacy (including disciplinary literacy), classroom and implementation research, AI development for learning, scientific discourse and interaction analysis in learning and work settings, and evaluation.
+Read more.

 Satabdi Basu